 MONEY AND SUCCESS

-Look deeper into yourself and discover what you really want as a graphic designer.
+Think deeply about what you really want as a graphic designer.
 You will find that besides money there are usually other basic desires, such as power and independence.
 Professor Steven Reiss, a well-known American psychologist, proposed a theory on 16 basic desires that guide nearly all human behavior.
 Once you understand what drives you, it will be easier for you to come up with goals and objectives to meet such desires.
-For instance, if you desire power then you might want to consider opening a studio and becoming a creative director.
+For instance, if you desire power then you might want to consider starting a design agency or becoming a creative director.

-Next, realize that you are brave enough to pursue your dreams, which is something not many people are capable of.
-As long as you keep doing what you love, you will be successful in the end — simply due to the fact that you refuse to be controlled by your insecurities.
+Applaud yourself for being brave enough to pursue your dreams, which is something not many people are capable of.
+As long as you don’t give up and keep doing what you love, success won’t be far behind.

 Nothing makes a better teacher than experience.
-You will make mistakes in your freelancing journey, but always use them as an opportunity for learning and growth.
-Also, take time to travel and open your eyes to the world of graphic design.
+You will make mistakes in your freelancing journey, but always use every mistake as an opportunity for learning and growth.
+It’s also a good idea to take some time off to travel and expose yourself to the works of graphic designers from around the world.

 In fact, I would argue that graphic design is one of the more valuable skills out there.
 Unlike some industries where automation is replacing human workers, creativity is probably the one thing that can never be truly automated.
 Because every designer views the world in a different way, your work will always be unique to you — it’s just a matter of finding the right people who will value your skills and help you on your path to success.

 THE PROCESS OF BUILDING SELF-WORTH

 Building self-worth is a long process, but be honest with your work and keep pushing yourself every day.
-You will get more motivated and enjoy your work more as you start to improve.
-You will never stop getting better unless you give up, and as long as you improve, you will always be above the people who don’t make the same effort.
+You will get more motivated as you get better are what you do.
+Remember, as long as you keep improving you will always be ahead of people who don’t make the same effort.